Tasboo/blog/content/blog/MessingWithDecorators.md

 Woo, its been a few months since I've done anything with this.
 I started getting curious about Rails development again and decided to poke around at what other Rails developers are using in their apps.
 One item I came across was using decorators to manage presentation logic.

 <h3>Draper</h3>
-The library I found was Draper.
+The library I found was [Draper](https://github.com/drapergem/draper).
 Draper allows you to add decorators to new and existing models pretty easily.

 <h3>Installing Draper</h3>
 The concept of install Ruby gems is still pretty new to me.
 So it was a bit of a head scratcher on what exactly I needed to do.
 The installation instructions say to add Draper to your Gemfile.
 At this point as a complete Ruby and Rails noob, I have no clue what that means.
 I finally figured it out though.

-In directory of the rails app, there is a file called Gemfile.
+In directory of the [CRUD rails app](/blog/RailsCRUD), there is a file called Gemfile.
 Within Gemfile, you can add different gems for your Ruby app to use.
 In my case, there were already a good amount of gems that were added automatically to the Gemfile from when I first setup the rails app.

 <img src="/images/Gemfile.png" />